 In 1916, Lawrence was posted to Hejaz, in modern Saudi Arabia, to work with the Hashemite forces.
 The campaign would secure him lasting fame in British popular legend.

 Lawrence was not the only British officer engaged in this work, but he is undoubtedly the most famous.
-His role required diplomatic as well as military skills, and he was able to build an effective relationship with Emir Feisal, a son of Sherif Hussein of Mecca and an important commander.
+His role required diplomatic as well as military skills, and he was able to build an effective relationship with Emir Feisal - a son of Sherif Hussein of Mecca and an important commander in his own right.

 Lawrence was able to exert enough influence to convince the Arab leaders, Feisal and Abdullah I, to support Britain.
 During the resulting Arab Revolt, guerrilla attacks against the Ottoman Empire were co-ordinated with wider British strategy.